Slow Website

 timezone : Europe/Berlin

-In a nutshell, VPN routing has routed my data packets directly to the closest available CDN server, only a few kilometers away from where I live.
-The hops in-between (185.161.202.2 and 185.161.202.3) were also located right in Hamburg:
+In a nutshell, VPN routing has directed my data packets straight to the closest available CDN server, just a few kilometers from my home.
+The hops in between (185.161.202.2 and 185.161.202.3) were also located right in Hamburg:

 PS> irm ipinfo.io/185.161.202.2/json